share this post

 The reality is your rational approach to a new healthy habit is often derailed by the emotional side of your brain.

-No matter how logical you know it is to start eating more healthy foods and exercising, your elephant likes the sugar rush from cookies and hates being toldto run on a treadmill or wait for results to happen in a month or two.
+No matter how logical you know it is to start eating more healthy foods and exercising, your elephant likes the sugar rush from cookies and hates being told to wait for results to happen in a month or two.

 In part the reason your Elephant goes off the route you’ve set is that we fall into the trap of trying to change too much in one go…

 This is the perfect example of how to set yourself up for failure.

 You have to ask yourself…

 “Am I trying to change too much all at once?”

 If you want to get control of the Elephant you need to start by making sure your Rider is on the right path…

 Known as Directing the Rider.